Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-8-17-rust-std-traits.md

 }
 ```

-The only thing we should notice is that a generic type `T` cannot be impl twice, otherwise overlap will make compiler unhappy.
+The only thing we should notice is that a generic type `T` cannot be impl twice or more, otherwise overlap will make compiler unhappy.

 ## Auto Traits